nhsuk/manage-vaccinations-in-schools/adr/00005-offline-security.md

 to those requests with offline pages.

-Our pages contain sensitive data, as they need to display the names, NHS numbers, and date of births of patients involved in a vaccination campaign.
+Our pages contain sensitive data, as they need to display the names, NHS numbers, and date of births of patients involved in a vaccination programme.

 This data needs to be stored securely, otherwise any offline capabilities are functionally equivalent to downloading a plaintext Excel or CSV of patient